Niha911/SMProxy/README.md

 The available options are described below:

+**--authenticate-clients**: This will cause SMProxy to authenticate connection attempts with minecraft.net.
+This is useful if you're running a server behind SMProxy - you can set the server to offline mode and allow SMProxy to handle authentication.

 **--local-endpoint [endpoint]**: You may explicitly state the endpoint with this, in the same manner that you'd use to include it as the last parameter.